modal-labs/mistral-human-eval/README.md

 ![Des singes](assets/des_singes.jpg)

-This repo demonstrates how to replicate the results of the [Large Language Monkeys paper](https://arxiv.org/abs/2407.21787) using a different model, [Ministral 8B](https://mistral.ai/news/ministraux) and a different dataset, [HumanEval](https://github.com/openai/human-eval).
+This repo demonstrates how to replicate the results of the [Large Language Monkeys paper](https://arxiv.org/abs/2407.21787) using a different model, [Ministral 8B](https://mistral.ai/news/ministraux), and a different dataset, [HumanEval](https://github.com/openai/human-eval).

-It runs both the code generation model and the sandboxed code evaluation on Modal and massively in parallel -- on Modal's free tier, that's code generation across 10 H100 GPUs running at an aggregate throughput of over 50 - 100k tok/s and code evaluation across over 100 Sandboxes.
+It runs both the code generation model and the sandboxed code evaluation on [Modal](https://modal.com) and massively in parallel -- on Modal's free tier, that's code generation across 10 H100 GPUs running at an aggregate throughput of 5 - 10k tok/s per GPU and code evaluation across over 100 Sandboxes.

 ## How-To